-Images are found to be one of the many factors that impacts your website speed therefore it is recommended to keep images lower than 100kb because high resolution images do not load quickly and takes more time to be processed.
+Images are found to be one of the many factors that impact your website speed, therefore, it is recommended to keep images lower than 100kb because high-resolution images do not load quickly and take more time to be processed.

 - Image Format

 JPEG is seen as the best format for images because it is compressed and works best with images that contain many color pellets.
 They work best with large images such as photo grams and much more.

 PNG has a transparency percentage and should be used for small images such as images in the menu, category etc.

 GIFs are best when dealing with animated images but make sure it is used when dealing with very small images like icons, flags etc.

 Image size is an important factor too, so try to resize images according to your website width, it is recommended to resize your images below 2000px to increase load time but also consider the quality when doing so.
 A 5000px image, if downsized below 2000px will result in poor quality

 Why do you minify?
 Well when you go through this process, any unnecessary characters from source code are removed without impacting its functionality which consequently reduces the page load time even if it is a browser or any kind of digital device.